jihiggins/fates/README.md

 assert_eq!(e.get(), 15);
 ```

-You can access or mutate bound values by reference:
+### Accessing or mutating bound values by reference:
 ```rust
 fate! {
   [a]